Khwab Ki Duniya

 Khwab Ki Duniya is a 1937 Hindi fantasy film produced and directed by Vijay Bhatt for Prakash Pictures.
 The music director was Lallubhai Nayak with lyrics written by Pandit Anuj.
-The film starred Jayant, with costars Sardar Akhtar, Umakant, Zahur, Lallubhai, Shirin and Ismail.
+The film starred Jayant, with costars Sardar Akhtar, Umakant, Zahur, Lallubhai, Shirin Mohammad Ali and Ismail.

 Khwab Ki Duniya was inspired by the film The Invisible Man (1933) based on H. G. Wells novel of the same name.
 The film marked the "directorial debut" of Vijay Bhatt.